 word meaning GROUP A Group is a pre-programmed collection of Fixtures that can be selected with a single button press.
 Playback groups can also be created where only one playback in the group can be active at any time.
 HALO A special colour shown around the rim of a touch button, used to quickly identify different types of button.
-HANDLE A control on the console where you can store things - may just be a programmable button, or may have a fader with one or more associated buttons. НТР Highest Takes Precedence, a mechanism for determining the output level of an attribute (nearly always Intensity) being controlled by more than one Playback.
+HANDLE A control on the console where you can store things - may just be a programmable button, or may have a fader with one or more associated buttons. ΗΤΡ Highest Takes Precedence, a mechanism for determining the output level of an attribute (nearly always Intensity) being controlled by more than one Playback.
 The playback outputting the highest value at any given time will determine the level of the attribute.
 Also see LTP.
 HUD Heads-up-display, an information window shown on the screen.

-word meaning INCLUDE A means of transferring the contents of a Cue or Chase step back into the Programmer for further editing or programming IPCGBESFX The Attribute groups, used by the console to conveniently group together similar attributes - stands for Intensity, Position, Colour, Gobo, Beam, Effect, Special, FX (shapes).
+word meaning INCLUDE A means of transferring the contents of a Cue or Chase step back into the Programmer for further editing or programming.
+IPCGBESFX The Attribute groups, used by the console to conveniently group together similar attributes - stands for Intensity, Position, Colour, Gobo, Beam, Effect, Special, FX (shapes).
 For example the P(osition) group includes Pan and Tilt attributes.
 KEY FRAME SHAPE A self-programmed Shape where you program a set of steps which can then be spread in different ways over a set of fixtures.
 KEY PROFILE User setting which can be used to change the function of each type of button on the console.
 LED Light Emitting Diode, the source of light in many fixtures.
 May also refers to the small lights within the buttons on the console.
 LEGEND The text or image used to name a handle so you know what you stored in it.

 word meaning LINK Connection between cues in a Cue List or Chase enabling them to run on from one to another automatically.
-LOCATE Button which places selected fixtures into a default "ready" state - usually a central positior with full intensity, no colour, no gobo, ready for programming.
-LOCK Handles can be Locked so that when you change to a different page, those handles do not change.
-The lock can be Transparent meaning that it is only locked if the new page doesn't have any programming on that handle.
-May also refer to the system for locking the console while left unattended.
-LTP Latest Takes Precedence a mechanism for passing control of an attribute from one Playback to another on the basis that the latest playback changes take over control.
-Usually used for all attribute types except Intensity.
-Also see HTP.
+OCATE Button which places selected fixtures into a default "ready" state - usually a central positi with full intensity, no colour, no gobo, ready for programming. оск Handles can be Locked so that when you chan to a different page, tho handles do not change The lock can be Transparent meaning that it is only locked if the new page doesn't have any programming on that handle.
+May als refer to the system for locking the console wh left unattended. ΓP Latest Takes Precedence a mechanism for passin control of an attribute from one Playback to another on the basis th the latest playback changes take over control.
+Usually used for all attribute types exce Intensity.
+Also see HTP

-MASTER MEMORY MIDI Has two meanings in Titan.
-May refer to a stored sequence of button presses which allow you to recreate a complex sequence of
+word meaning

-MEMORY stored sequence of button presses which allow you to recreate a complex sequence of
+MACRO Has two meanings in

-MEMORY button presses which allow you to recreate a complex sequence of
+Titan.
+May refer to a

-MEMORY allow you to recreate a complex sequence of
+stored sequence of

-MEMORY complex sequence of
+button presses which

-MEMORY •
+allow you to recreate a

-MEMORY
+complex sequence of

-MEMORY operations from a single
+operations from a single

-MEMORY button.
+button.
 Or may refer to

-MEMORY functions programmed
+functions programmed

-MEMORY into a Fixture by the
+into a Fixture by the

-MEMORY manufacturer for
+manufacturer for

-MEMORY example to lamp On/Of
+example to lamp On/Of

-MEMORY a fixture or reset the
+a fixture or reset the

-MEMORY motors - using DMX
+motors - using DMX

-MEMORY command sequences
+command sequences

-MEMORY defined within the
+defined within the

-MEMORY Personality.
+Personality.

-Fader or knob giving
+MASTER Fader or knob giving

 overall control of a

 number of different

 playbacks or attributes.

 Different types of Maste

 can be configured on th

 console.

-MIDI The name for a Cue or
+MEMORY The name for a Cue or

-MIDI playback on other
+playback on other

-MIDI consoles.
+consoles.

 MIDI A control system used for

 sending commands

 between equipment.

 Stands for Musical

 Instrument Digital

 Interface and originally

 for sending musical

 notes between

 keyboards/synths, it is

 now used for controllin

-and linking many types
+now used for controllin and linking many types